qlu-lab/QUAIL/README.md

 | P | The P-value for testing variance effects |
 | N | Sample size |

+Note that the BETA in the output of QUAIL is the standardized effect size.
+You can calculate the allele effect size by BETA_allele = BETA/sqrt(2*FREQ*(1-FREQ)), where BETA and FREQ comes from the output of QUAIL.

 ## Evaluate the predictive performance of vPGS
 #### Example:
 The following script evaluate the performance of vPGS from the `test.all.score` in predicting the variability of phenotype from `pheno.txt` using `500` quantile levels.
 The analysis adjusted the covaraites in `covar.txt` and `5` cores are used for parallel computing.
 The performance is written out to `output_vpgs.txt`.